 The principal means of communication at State level is the State newsletter.
-In addition, most States have regular e-news / emails to keep members up to date with news, policy changes and initiatives; these newsletters are listed in chapter 2.
-The GGA and State websites are also repositories of information, see the Resource section.
+In addition, most States have regular e-news/emails to keep members up to date with news, policy changes, and initiatives; these newsletters are listed in Chapter 2.
+The GGA and State websites are also repositories of information.

-Given the comprehensive information generated at State level you need to think carefully about what the communication procedure should be in your Region or District.
+Given the comprehensive information generated at State level, you need to think carefully about what the communication procedure should be in your Region or District.
 It should not simply be repeating the cascade of information already received.
-Some Region Managers and District Managers prepare a one page summary every month highlighting the key information, but consider if this is effective use of your time.
-The communication method you use might be formal, for example at a meeting, through email, a newsletter; or fairly informal, for example by telephone, over coffee, at supper, via Skype.
+Some Region Managers and District Managers prepare a one-page summary every month highlighting the key information but consider if this is an effective use of your time.
+The communication method you use might be formal, for example at a meeting, through email, or a newsletter; or fairly informal, for example by telephone, over coffee, at dinner, or via Teams/Zoom.
 Whatever method you choose, the members of your team should be aware of their responsibilities and the process should be efficient.
 Consider reviewing your communication approach annually to see if it is still meeting the needs of your team.

 Meetings as a Communication Tool

 It’s a mistake to think meetings are primarily about getting business done.
-It is also the place where the culture of your District or Region is fostered – supporting each other, sharing and developing expertise, skills, friendships and achievements.
-Every meeting is also an opportunity to incorporate a reflection or focus on the Promise and Law.
+It is also the place where the culture of your District or Region is fostered – supporting each other, sharing and developing expertise, skills, friendships, and achievements.
+Every meeting is also an opportunity to incorporate a reflection or focus on the Girl Guide Promise and Guide Law.

 Above all the District meeting should be one in which everyone wants to take part and to attend.
 Don’t be afraid to make the meeting a purely social occasion, or to start with activities to help your team relax and get to know each other better.
 Even Leaders from the same Unit may not often get the chance just to relax and chat.
 A less structured meeting might also be the place you can really listen to and support your local Leaders.